kevinboone/vlc-server/client/README.md

 # libvlc-server-client

+Version 0.2b, February 2023

+## What is this

 This is a simple command-line client that can exercise all the functionality of `libvlc-server`.
 Most the the communications logic, and handling the REST protocol, is embedded in a stand-alone library whose source is